nicercode/2016-02-01-ResBaz/lessons/40-repeating/split-apply-combine.md

 ## The plyr package

-While R's built in function do work, we're going to introduce you to another superior method for repeating things using the package [**plyr**](http://had.co.nz/plyr/). `plyr` is an R Package for Split-Apply-Combine workflows.
+While R's built in function do work, we're going to introduce you to another method for repeating things using the package [**plyr**](http://had.co.nz/plyr/). plyr is an R Package for Split-Apply-Combine workflows.
 Its functional programming model encourages writing reusable functions which can be called across varied datasets and frees you from needing to manage for loop indices.